 Modules of Interest

-Do you want to organize front page of your site as a single page website with navigation by anchors?
+Single Page Website Do you want to organize front page of your site as a single page website with navigation by anchors?
 Summary This module provide the ability to display the content of all menu items of the main-menu on the Single Page Website module.

 Drupal SEO Checklist - What is it?
 The Drupal SEO Checklist uses Drupal SEO best practices to check your website for proper search engine optimization.
 It eliminates guesswork by creating a functional to-do list of modules and tasks that remain.
 Updated regularly with the latest techniques, it makes on-page Drupal search engine optimization hassle-free.
-It breaks the tasks down into functional needs like Title Tags, Paths, Content and many more.
-Next to each task is a link to download the module from D.o and a link to the proper admin screen of your website so that you can configure the settings perfectly.
+SEO Checklist

-Allows to use client-side editors to edit content.
+Allows the use of client-side editors to edit content.
 It simplifies the installation and integration of the editor of your choice.
 This module replaces all other editor integration modules.
 No other Drupal module is required.
-Wysiwyg module is capable to support any kind of client-side editor.
-It can be a HTML-editor (a.k.a.
+The Wysiwyg module supports any kind of client-side editor including HTML editors (a.k.a.

 The Pathauto module automatically generates URL/path aliases for various kinds of content (nodes, taxonomy terms, users) without requiring the user to manually specify the path alias.
 This allows you to have URL aliases like /category/my-node-title instead of /node/123 .
 The aliases are based upon a "pattern" system that uses tokens which the administrator can change.
 Requirements

-The notify module allows users to subscribe to periodic emails which include all new or revised content and/or comments much like the daily news letters sent by some websites.
+Notify The notify module allows users to subscribe to periodic emails which include all new or revised content and/or comments of specific content types, much like the daily news letters sent by some websites.
 Even if this feature is not configured for normal site users, it can be a useful feature for an administrator of a site to receive notification of new content submissions and comment posts.
 The notifications are sent out in batches (digest style) at a frequency determined by the administrator.

 Next generation workflows for drupal Workflow-ng allows one to customize drupal's built in workflows in a very flexible way.
 In short, it's a rule-based event driven action evaluation system. (more) E.g. this is useful for • sending customized mails notifying your users about important changes • building flexible content publishing workflows • creating custom redirections • and a lot more....
 Modules may use workflow-ng's API to provide defaults, which can be customized by users.
-Users can share their customizations by using the built-in import/export tool.
+Workflow-ng